This one!!! Mastering the Future Perfect and Future Continuous Tenses

 Learning Objective

-At the end of the lesson, you will be able to identify and use the future perfect and future perfect continuous tenses correctly.
+At the end of the lesson, you will be able to identify and use the future perfect and future continuous tenses correctly.

 Slide 2 - Slide